 Locations:

-Valley fever (coccidioidomycosis) is an infection caused by the fungus Coccidioides.
-Coccidioides grows in the soil in the southwestern U.S., parts of Washington state and Central and South America.
-Most of the time, Valley fever doesn’t cause symptoms or symptoms go away on their own.
-Rarely, you can have ongoing lung issues or serious illness.
+Valley fever (coccidioidomycosis) is a lung infection that the fungus Coccidioides causes.
+The fungus grows in the soil in parts of the U.S. and Central and South America.
+Valley fever usually doesn’t cause symptoms, or symptoms go away on their own.
+Rarely, you can have ongoing lung issues or a serious illness, and may need antifungal medication.

-Symptoms of Valley fever include fatigue, fever, cough, shortness of breath, headache, muscle or joint pain and rash.
+If Valley fever causes symptoms, they usually include fever, cough, shortness of breath, headache, muscle pain and rash

 Advertisement